Joining

 To help you learn about the Co-op, and decide if you would like to join:

 • Carefully consider our website information, including membership and costs.
+Your membership must be approved by the community before you can acquire a share.

 • Visit the Co-op, talk to members.
-Your membership must be approved by the community before you can acquire a share.
-After initial contact with our Secretary, visit arrangements can be made, including observation at community meetings and attendance at social events.
+After initial contact with our Secretary, visit arrangements can be made, including attendance at community meetings and social events.

 • Read ‘Creating a Life Together’ by Diana Leafe Christian.